SciKit-Surgery/scikit-surgerytutorial02/doc/05_StartCoding.rst

                                         (z_values - z_centre)**2)
       return distance_from_centre - radius

-Note that there are two functions, the first FitSphere_LeastSquares is what we expect the user to call, once we publish this module, anyone should be able to download your library and and fit a sphere to their points by calling this function with the appropriate parameters.
-We have added a "docstring" under the function definition to tell the user what parameters are required and what the functions return value will be.
+Note that there are two functions, the first fit_sphere_least_squares is what we expect the user to call.
+Once we publish this module, anyone should be able to download your library and and fit a sphere to their points by calling this function with the appropriate parameters.
+We have added a "docstring" under the function definition to tell the user what parameters are required and what the function's return value will be.
 If you want people to use your code this is important.

-The second function, _CalculateResidual_Sphere is used by SciPy's least square optimiser to fit the model, in this case a sphere, though you could rewrite it to fit any geometry you like.
+The second function, _calculate_residual_sphere is used by SciPy's least square optimiser to fit the model, in this case a sphere, though you could rewrite it to fit any geometry you like.
 This function is prefixed with an underscore (_) which tells the user that it's not meant to be called directly.
 It's not strictly necessary to document this function, but is good practice.